Property & Evidence

-The mission statement of the Property & Evidence Section of the Technical Services Bureau is to provide the Wichita Police Department with professional service in the intake, storage, handling and disposal of all evidence, found and personal property.
+The mission statement of the Property and Evidence Section of the Technical Services Bureau is to provide the Wichita Police Department with professional service in the intake, storage, handling, and disposal of all evidence, found and personal property.
 Secondly to provide the public with their property in the most timely manner legally possible.

-The Property & Evidence Section is responsible for maintaining care and custody of all evidence, personal and found property submitted by the police department.
+The Property and Evidence Section is responsible for maintaining care and custody of all evidence, personal and found property submitted by the police department.
 Inventory is kept by logging all properties in the computer system.
-Property and Evidence auctions all unclaimed properties via the internet.
-All unclaimed vehicles are auctioned via the internet.
+Property and Evidence auctions all unclaimed properties via the Internet.

 - Receiving, processing, and storing of property and evidence.